mercari/tortoise/docs/horizontal.md

 As described in Example1, Tortoise temporary switches the scaling way to Vertical.

 After a while, the target workload looks like:
-- resource request: CPU 5 cores (the same value as `MaximumCPUCores` and `MaximumMemoryBytes` given to each resource")
+- resource request: CPU 5 cores (the same value as `MaximumCPURequest` and `MaximumMemoryRequest` given to each resource")
 - the num of replicas: 10 (the same as "preferred maximum number of replicas")
 - still the resource consumption is increasing.

-The resource request reaches the `MaximumCPUCores` and `MaximumMemoryBytes` given to each resource" now.
+The resource request reaches the `MaximumCPURequest` and `MaximumMemoryRequest` given to each resource" now.
 So, Tortoise switch the scaling way back to the Horizontal.

 After a while, the target workload looks like:
-- resource request: CPU 5 cores (CPU request is the same value as `MaximumCPUCores` and `MaximumMemoryBytes`)
+- resource request: CPU 5 cores (CPU request is the same value as `MaximumCPURequest` and `MaximumMemoryRequest`)
 - the num of replicas: 15 (more than `PreferredMaxReplicas`)
 - the resource consumption starts to be decreasing.

-If the traffic next day is very similar to this day, Tortoise no longer needs to switch the scaling way to Vertical during peak time because it's already reached `MaximumCPUCores` and `MaximumMemoryBytes`.
+If the traffic next day is very similar to this day, Tortoise no longer needs to switch the scaling way to Vertical during peak time because it's already reached `MaximumCPURequest` and `MaximumMemoryRequest`.

 #### Example 3: reach the minimum number of replicas

 Let's say the global configurations are (the same as Example1):
 - `MinimumMinReplicas` 3
 - `PreferredMaxReplicas`: 10
-- `MaximumCPUCores`: CPU 5 cores
+- `MaximumCPURequest`: CPU 5 cores

 And, the target workload currently looks like (the same as Example1):
 - `.spec.ResourcePolicy[*].AutoscalingPolicy.CPU`: Horizontal